Axis-symmetric Onsager Clustered States of Point Vortices in a Bounded Domain: Axis-symmetric Clustered States

 \section{Axis-symmetric Clustered States}

-In this section, we present some (asymptotic) exact results on axis-symmetric neutral vortex clusters.
+In this section, we present some (asymptotically) exact results on axis-symmetric distributions of neutral vortex clusters.
 For axis-symmetric states, the boundary condition Eq.~\eqref{bc} which is imposed by the most relevant physical condition is fulfilled automatically.